cchwala/cml_data_explorer/README.md

-# cml_data_explorer
+# CML data explorer
-Explore CML data based on a map view with time slider and click to show individual timeseries
+Explore CML data based on a map view with time slider and click to show individual timeseries.
+Do all this directly from a Jupyter notebook.

 Within some seconds you can view CML data from an `xarray.Dataset` on a map with CML paths and colorcoded dots according to a specific variable.
 Clicking on a CML paths opens linked time series of defined variables of individual CMLs.